meiersi-da/cips/cip-CC-FEE-REMOVAL/cip-CC-FEE-REMOVAL.md

 This CIP proposes to remove Canton Coin fees and adjust holding fees so that users do not have to pay fees when transferring Canton Coin and application developers can build applications without special code to deal with these fees.
-This CIP further proposes to have users collect their validator rewards directly instead of indirectly via the validator operator party and to adjust the CC fees for creating or renewing `TransferPreapproval` contracts so that short-lived preapprovals (expiry < 90 days) can be created without paying CC fees.
 Thus making Canton Coin more attractive for both users and application developers.